thalita-silva/water-quality-prediction/README.md

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)

 # <h3> 📋 Description: </h3>
-  Water is one of the most important natural elements, in which the consumption of drinking water is of extreme importance for most living things on earth.
+  Water is one of the most important natural elements, in which the consumption of drinking it is of extreme importance for most living things on earth.
-With this in mind, the goal is to develop a training model for classifying the potability of samples collected from water bodies, using decision trees.
+With that, the main goal is to develop a training model for classifying the potability of samples collected from water bodies, using decision trees.
 # <h4> 📈  Average accuracy >= 50% </h4>

 # <h3> 💡 Features: </h3>